 As a partner in the educational process, Rollie knows that sport is a remarkable vehicle for leadership learning and development.
 As such, he is committed to providing student-athletes, coaches and teams with the best resources, meaningful experiences and intentional training to catalyze leadership awareness and skill development in order to maximize personal effectiveness and overall team success.
-Rollie’s focus is on leadership development that provides education and training for college athletes, coaches and administrators to not only assist with the transition to life after college sports, but to foster the growth of the next generation of leaders and to encourage athletics administrators to translate lessons learned through competition.
+Rollie’s focus is on leadership development that provides education and training for college athletes, coaches and administrators so that they not only assist with the transition to life after college sports, but also foster the growth of the next generation of leaders and to encourage athletics administrators to translate lessens learned through competition.

 Rollie creates experiential learning and involvement opportunities which complement the sport experience of student-athletes, teams and coaches, providing the chance to learn, practice and refine critical leadership skills.

 Rollie graduated from the University of North Dakota in 1975.
 Early in his career, he served as assistant women’s coach at Concordia College Moorhead for seven years and also produced a stunning 81-6-7 record with four North Dakota State prep titles in six years as head coach at Fargo South High School from 1989 – 1994.
 In his spare time, Rollie looks for activities that will take him outside, currently he enjoys hiking, camping, biking and when he can’t be outside is a reader of many books.
 Rollie lives in Fargo, North Dakota.

 Matt is part of the John Maxwell Team and he regularly speaks on work-life balance and leadership principles.
 He blogs on these issues at www.TheSameAsYou.com.
-He is married to Courtney, a lovely lady from Tulsa, Oklahoma, and they have seven children.
-He lives in Nashville, Tennessee.
+He lives in Nashville, Tennessee and is a father of seven.
 As a leadership coach, Matt works with business owners and executives to help build a life of success.
 He also conducts leadership training programs for project management teams and leaders in the frontline and field.